Porials Pitch

-Porials Pitch is an annual retail event held in Accra, Ghana.
-The event was founded in 2024 by Ghanaian entrepreneur Dulcie Boateng.
-It features exhibitions from local and regional brands, and consumer promotions.
+Porials Pitch is an annual shopping exhibition in Accra, Ghana.
+Founded in 2024 by Ghanaian entrepreneur Dulcie Boateng.
+The event features both local and regional brands.

 History

-The inaugural edition of Porials Pitch was held on 20 April 2024 at Accra Mall’s Ghud Park.
-The event brought together vendors from Ghana and Nigeria, showcasing products ranging from fashion and beauty items to technology and household goods.
+The first Porials Pitch event took place on 20 April 2024 at Accra Mall’s Ghud Park.
+It featured vendors from Ghana and Nigeria, with products ranging from fashion and beauty items to technology and home appliances.

-The second edition took place on 29 April 2025 and drew an estimated 60,000 attendees.
-It featured brand sponsorships from Absa Bank Ghana (lead sponsor), TECNO Mobile, Hollard Insurance, JAC Motors, Bolt, Woodin, and Silverbird Cinemas.
-Shoppers participated in promotional activities, including prize giveaways such as shopping vouchers, electronic devices, and a car.
+The second edition of the event was hosted on 29 April 2025 with an estimated 60,000 attendees.
+These included sponsors Absa Bank Ghana (main sponsor), TECNO Mobile, Hollard Insurance, JAC Motors, Bolt, Woodin, and Silverbird Cinemas.
+Some of the prizes included shopping vouchers, electronic devices, and a car.

-Creative direction for the event has been led by Nana Mitch and Schardo Mitch, with media coordination by Elite PR.
+Nana Mitch and Schardo Mitch hsa been the creative directors for the event, with Elite PR handling the media aspect.
 The 2025 edition also included performances by Ghanaian artists such as KiDi, Mr Drew, Olivetheboy, and Cina Soul.